mkatw/decoding-fibrosis/README.md

 Outputs will be saved under `histology/results/`.
 We cannot guarantee that the pipeline will perform reliably on PSR slides stained using protocols different from those reported in the paper.
+Please note that the pipeline was implemented for slides acquired at 40x.
+We haven't yet tested it at 20x.
 The code for training both the segmentation models and the CDP classifiers will be released in due course.

 ---